hpc/charliecloud/doc/ch-image.rst

 of some competing builders, which do require privileged supporting code or utilities.

-Without workarounds provided by :code:`--force`, this approach does confuse programs that expect to have real root privileges, most notably distribution package installers.
+Without root emulation workarounds, this approach does confuse programs that expect to have real root privileges, most notably distribution package installers.
 This subsection describes why that happens and what you can do about it.

 :code:`ch-image` executes all instructions as the normal user who invokes it.
 For :code:`RUN`, this is accomplished with :code:`ch-run` arguments including